denisecailab/minian/README.md

 1. Install the MiniAn package: `pip install MiniAn`
 1. Install the pipeline notebooks: `minian-install --notebooks` for more information about minian-install type `minian-install --help`
 1. Optional install the demo movies: `minian-install --demo`
-1. Fire up jupyter: `jupyter notebook` and open the notebook "pipeline_noted.ipynb"
+1. Fire up jupyter: `jupyter notebook` and open the notebook "pipeline.ipynb"

 # Quick Start Guide for build and use from source